Michael DeBatt: Biography

 DeBatt was a huge and intimidating man.
 His life remained financially unstable, along with Sammy Gravano's until he took over ownership of his father's restaurant and settled his late father's loanshark and bookmaker debts.
 Sammy Gravano later said, "For one week he (himself) would be flush with cash, but two weeks later he would be broke.
 He never saved any money.
 He shopped for clothes, picked up tabs at restaurants and night clubs, handed out huge tips and dined on champagne and filet mignon at the Copacabana.
 Sammy later said of himself, Michael and his young aspiring mob associates, "Fucking kids, all dressed up like jerk-offs, running around, doing a little gambling, doing a little this and that" and then broke again and it's "macaroni and ricotta at home or spaghetti, past e olio, with the oil and garlic."

-In the 1970s, DeBatt married an Italian-American woman after returning from university.
+In the 1970s, DeBatt married an Italian-American woman after returning from Wake Forest.
 They had a daughter in 1983.
 He moved into a home and lived with his wife and daughter at 1774 58th Street, not far from his restaurant and lounge, which he still operated.
 In 2001, when Sammy Gravano was brought to trial for being the ringleader of an ecstasy trafficking ring, his sister showed up in Federal District Court and told reporters, "I wanted to give him a little agita" and "I'm happy to see him in jail clothes.
 Anything he gets is a plus.
 It's better than the five years he got."

 His father Mackie was a close friend of Sammy Gravano and Gambino crime family mob associate who became indebted to loansharks and bookmakers including and Sammy Gravano.
 Mackie died in December 1981 of natural causes leaving his wife, his son Michael and daughter Rosanna under financial strain and heavily indebted.
 His son Michael later stood up for his family and confronted the loansharks and bookmakers to protect his elderly mother and took on the sole responsibility of handling his late father's debts.
 Michael DeBatt's mother approached Sammy Gravano and pleaded with him, "Sammy, please help us."
 His father's friend and later personal mentor, became involved in the DeBatt family financial affairs at that point.
 He got rid of the threatening loansharks and bookmakers.
 He took over Mackie's bar to help settle the debt that DeBatt still had outstanding with himself.
 Along with working at Tali's Restaurant and Lounge he worked as a bouncer at Sammy Gravano's classy nightclub, the Plaza Suite throughout the 1970s to 1985 when The Plaza Suite closed.
 Eventually with the help of Sammy Gravano and working on his own criminal endeavours, DeBatt was able to settle his father's outstanding debts to the loansharks and bookmakers.
 He closed the bar down and remodelled before opening it up as his own with Michael as the "front man" and manager of the lease.